 Tilting Terms: (A & B in eq.
 13.9) If the horizontal winds change with altitude, then this shear causes vorticity along a horizontal axis.
 (C in eq.
 13.9) Neighboring up- and down-drafts give horizontal shear of the vertical wind, causing vorticity along a horizontal axis.
-(A-C) If a resulting horizontal vortex tube experiences stronger vertical velocity on one end relative to the other (Fig. 13.23d), then the tube will tilt to become more vertical.
-Because spinning about a vertical axis is how we define vorticity, we have increased vorticity via the tilting of initially horizontal vorticity.
+(A-C) If a resulting horizontal vortex tube experiences stronger vertical velocity on one end relative to the other (Fig. 13.23d), then the f) Turbulent Drag (part 2)

-e) Turbulent Drag